davewalker5/MusicCatalogue/README.md

 <img src="diagrams/retailer-list.png" alt="Retailers List" width="600">

+- Clicking on the trash can icon in a row will prompt for confirmation and then attempt to delete the retailer on the selected row
+- Retailers that are currently "in use" (associated with an album) cannot be deleted and attempting to delete them will result in an error message being displayed
+- Clicking on the "Add" button opens the retailer details editing page (see below) to add a new retailer
 - Clicking on the edit icon in a row navigates to the retailer details editing page for that retailer (see below)
 - Clicking on a row in the table navigates to the details viewing page for that retailer: